 - Collies: Collies include the Rough Collie, Smooth Collie, Border Collie, and Bearded Collie.
-They’re all incredibly intelligent and sensitive to the emotions of those around them.
-Loyal to a fault (Lassie was a Collie), Collies love their family members and are one of the best dog breeds for kids.
+They’re all brilliant and sensitive to the emotions of those around them.
+Loyal to a fault (Lassie was a Collie), Collies love their family members and are among the best dog breeds for kids.
 They play, including herding anything in their charge.
-These dogs are incredibly easy to train – even for beginners.
+These dogs are straightforward to train – even for beginners.

 Sturdy Dog Breeds

 Have rambunctious kids?
 Kids who maybe knock things over?
 Don’t worry – not every dog is delicate.
 Several dog breeds are kid-friendly and capable of withstanding rough-and-tumble play.

 - Newfoundland: Referred to as “Nature’s Baby-sitter,” the Newfoundland is a gentle giant.
 Newfies adore children and are one of the most patient breeds.
 They’re also protective, and they’ve been known to rescue family members.
 (Oh, yeah – they swim, too!)
 Newfies do require a lot of space, though – inside and out.
 And you’re going to cope with A LOT of shedding and drool.